zdalih/gmpract/README.md

 If not set, it will be auto or 1/n where n is the training size.

-Exemple to use the SVM model with 10% of the MNIST dataset.
+Example to use the SVM model with 10% of the MNIST dataset.
 Setting the loss penalty constant to 1e6, using the rbf kernel function, allowing gamma to be auto, and seeting the random seed parameter to 1:

 ```
-gmpract -d 0.1 SVM run --kernel rbf -c 1e6 -s 0
+gmpract -d 0.1 SVM -run --kernel rbf -c 1e6 -s 0
 ```